 List as the band in the program, but give us individual badges

-If we are playing at a convention or festival, and there is an events list or a programming grid, please list us only under the band name, and only once as a single entry.
+If we are playing at a convention, and there is an events list or a programming grid, please list us only under the band name, and only once as a single entry.
 Do not list the individual performer names unless it is part of a more detailed description of the band.
 What we're trying to avoid here is some cons whose programming systems don't seem to understand bands, and will list "8pm, Concert, Tony Fabris, Michelle Dockrey, Betsy Tinney, Sunnie Larsen".
 Although that's accurate, it is not marketing our band name.
 The listing should say "8pm, Concert, Vixy & Tony".
 Also acceptable would be "8pm, Vixy & Tony Concert, (Michelle Dockrey, Tony Fabris, Betsy Tinney, Sunnie Larsen)".
 The problem here is that this often makes the con's registration database require the badge entries as "Vixy & Tony", and then the concert listing says "Vixy & Tony, Vixy & Tony, Vixy & Tony, Vixy & Tony", and of course that's a problem as well.
 All we're asking is that the billing looks correct when you proofread it; this is surprisingly hard for some cons' scheduling systems.
 Just do what you need to do in order to make it look right.